 Let’s look at this example through the procedures lens.
 And identify the failures along the customer journey.

 Flagging an amount of less than $2,500 for a small business account is not a practical procedure.
 Monitoring accounts for fraud and making sure our funds are safe is one thing.
 Designing very conservative procedures that restrict the access to liquidity and limit the ability to do business is counter intuitive to the product value of “small business banking.”
 Even if there is more to the reason why this particular transaction was flagged.
 TD Bank should be able to provide clarity on that issue.
 At least that is what is expected from a transparent brand today.

 Instead, the three people we have spoken with have not been able to answer our questions the same way.
 It seems like there is no procedure for our incident since they also had different answers on next steps.
 Escalation also did not work here.
 Their supervisor had to follow a procedure that did allow him to call me or text me or email me back with an update.

 It is clear that the integration of TD Bank and the Bill Pay System was not designed with the customer in mind.

 Nobody thought about the customer experience or recovery.
 And there are no procedures, documentation, or access in place for TD Bank customer support agents to communicate or resolve customer issues proactively.

-Now, if my Bill Pay was a really rare customer job (paying somebody) in a bank, I can understand leaving this as is.
+Now, if my Bill Pay was a really rare customer job (paying somebody) in a bank, I could understand leaving this as is.
 The 80% / 20% rule does not allow for perfect design for all transactions.
-But since we know this is the only FREE way to pay people, I can imagine this is more of the 80% jobs of small businesses.
+But since we know this is the only FREE way to pay people, I imagine this is more of the 80% jobs of small businesses.